chipzx92/DataEngineeringI320/docs/syllabus.md

 ## Computing Resources
 You need a laptop with a browser to access the data visualization tool we will use.
 You will be using a virtual machine (VM) on a cloud service to do most of your work.
-The software used in this class will be installed on your VM or as a cloud servicw.
-However you will need your own laptop for class, able to access the utexas wifi network.
-If you do not have a laptop, or yours stops working, the school and unversity has resources available.
+The software used in this class will be installed on your VM or as a cloud service.
+However, you will need your own laptop for class, able to access the utexas Wi-Fi network.
+If you do not have a laptop, or yours stops working, the school and university has resources available.
 Please check [these university resources](https://onestop.utexas.edu/keep-learning/#acc_1-1).
-Check the "Before your classes" section; I believe that you reach out to the Texas One Stop).
+Check the "Before your classes" section; I believe that you reach out to the Texas One Stop.
 We will work to have one or two loaner laptops available since we know things sometimes break just before class.

 ## Class Recordings